5. Nvidia Shield Tablet

 With a brilliant screen, a stunning design and quite a lot of power the iPad mini 2 really is impossible to beat at this price point.
 It looks, feels and performs like something far more expensive.

-- Read our in-depth iPad mini 2 review
+Read the full review: Apple iPad mini 2